cmosbeux/Damage/Instructions.md

   Result Variable 3 = String "Damage"
 ```

-For boundary conditions, a particle wall can be applied where the Particle should not leave the body (e.g., at the bedrock interface).
 The complete Solver section can be seen here after:

 ```f90
 Solver 10